venturemark/whiteboard/bdr/009-mvp-scope.md

 - The core user experience is a single timeline of metric updates.
 - The user simply writes in the action bar.
 And can create an update with just 1-click
-- We will focus on 4 cool features
+- We will focus on six features we think are cool:
   - flip update to reveal graph
   - discover where update is in timeline
   - placeholder design for hashtags and mentions